The only suits you need for work and why you need them.

 As discussed previously, dress codes are important because clothes are a marker of social identity.
 The way a tie is cocked, the way a lapel rolls, the way a cloth drapes over your shoulders, all of these constitute a rich sartorial syntax.
 Clothes are non-verbal tools of communication, so why shouldn’t they become an expressive force in your corporate vocabulary?

 In my opinion, the best way to start your business wardrobe is with a dark grey, a navy and a striped suit.
-These three suits are universally appealing; understood by everyone from the business executive to the pimple-faced intern.
+These three suits are universally appealing; worn by everyone from the business executive to the pimple-faced intern.
 And just like the ideal employee they are incredibly versatile, respectable and, most importantly, reliable.

 Dark Grey Suits For Work